Experimental — pre-1.0, APIs and syntax may change

 Ready(users) -> {

-const active = users
+let active = users

 |> filter(.active)

-|> sort_by(.name)
+|> sortBy(.name)

 <div>